-Women's national team is voting on a deal with USA Hockey
+Women's national team agrees to 4-year deal with USA Hockey

 Related: Carli Lloyd and Alex Morgan head overseas amid US fight for 'Equal Play, Equal Pay'

 The women, who are ranked #1 in the world, also wanted better benefits at IIHF World Championship games.
-Specifically, they want to be able to bring guests to competitions, fly in business class and get disability insurance.
+Specifically, they wanted to be able to bring guests to competitions, fly in business class and get disability insurance.

-These are all benefits that the men players already get, according to former national team player Anders Lee, who plays for the NHL's New York Islanders.
+These are all benefits that the male players already get, according to former national team player Anders Lee, who plays for the NHL's New York Islanders.
 Those benefits are also described in player handbooks from 2013 and 2014 that were obtained by CNNMoney.
 The men are ranked fourth in the world.

 The deal came a day after members of USA Hockey's Board of Directors met to discuss the protest and decide what to do.
 The board has 91 voting members, 15 of whom are women.